Single Round-trip Hierarchical ORAM via Succinct Indices: Preliminaries

 denote a sequence of length $n$, where $\textsf{op}_i$ denotes a $\textsf{read}(\textsf{a}_i)$ or $\textsf{write}(\textsf{a}_i, \textsf{data}_i)$.
 Specifically, $\textsf{a}_i$ denotes the logical address being read or written and $\textsf{data}_i$ denotes the data being written.
 Let $A(\vec{y})$ denote the (possibly randomized) sequence of accesses to the remote storage given the sequence of data requests $\vec{y}$.
 An ORAM construction is deemed secure if for every two data-request sequences, $\vec{y}$ and~$\vec{z}$, of the same length, their access patterns~$A(\vec{y})$ and~$A(\vec{z})$ are, except by the client, computationally indistinguishable. \end{definition}

-\paragraph{Oblivious Shuffle} Oblivious shuffle is a key primitive of oblivious RAM solutions, including \rankoram.
+\paragraph{Oblivious Shuffle} A key primitive of oblivious RAM solutions, including \rankoram, is oblivious shuffle.
 It implements the following functionality. \begin{definition}[Functionality: Array Shuffle] Let $\mathcal{P}$ denote a set of permutations.
 On input array $U$, of key-value pairs, and permutation $\pi\in\mathcal{P}$, the Array Shuffle outputs the array $V = \shuffle(\pi, U)$, where $V[i]= (k,v)$ and $\pi(k)=i$. \end{definition}

 {We assume that the permutation function,~$\pi$, is given to the algorithm in a form that allows for its efficient evaluation.
 For example, it could be provided as a seed to a pseudo-random permutation.} Oblivious algorithms preserve the input-output behaviour of a functionality and produce an access pattern that is independent of the input.
 We now define the notion of oblivious algorithm. \begin{definition}[Oblivious Algorithm] Let $A(M^\mathcal{F}(x))$ denote the access pattern produced by an algorithm $M$ implementing the functionality $\mathcal{F}$ on input $x$.
-The algorithm $M$ is oblivious if, for every two distinct inputs, $x_1$ and $x_2$, of the same length, except to the client, their access patterns, $A(M^\mathcal{F}(x_1))$ and $A(M^\mathcal{F}(x_2))$, respectively, are computationally indistinguishable. \end{definition} Therefore, an oblivious shuffle implements functionality Definition \ref{def:rand_perm} and does not reveal anything about the input permutation through its access pattern.
+The algorithm $M$ is oblivious if, for every two distinct inputs, $x_1$ and $x_2$, of the same length, except to the client, their access patterns, $A(M^\mathcal{F}(x_1))$ and $A(M^\mathcal{F}(x_2))$, respectively, are computationally indistinguishable. \end{definition} An oblivious shuffle implements functionality Definition \ref{def:rand_perm} and does not reveal anything about the input permutation through its access pattern.
+This is because two executions on any distinct pair of input permutations should be indistinguishable.

 The Hierarchical ORAM contains a hierarchy of oblivious hash tables $T_0, \ldots, T_L$, with $L = \log n$.
 In the words of Goldriech and Ostrovsky \cite{goldreich1996software}, the ORAM consists of ``a hierarchy of buffers of different sizes, where essentially we are going to access and shuffle buffers with frequency inversely proportional to their sizes''.
 The \textit{hash table} abstraction contains a look-up query and a construction algorithm.
 For the construction algorithm to be oblivious, by Definition~\ref{def:oblv_perm}, the input blocks must be placed in the table without leaking their locations through the access pattern.